virajk133/Ai-trading-agent-vk/README.md

 ### 🧑‍💻 Author

-Made by [Your Name](https://github.com/YOUR_USERNAME) as a learning project in Python and trading systems.
+Made by [virajk133](https://github.com/virajk133) as a learning project in Python and trading systems.

 ---

 ### 🌟 Star This Repo

 If you found this helpful, please consider starring ⭐ this repo!

----

-Let me know if you’d like a **Streamlit UI**, **notebook version**, or help with making a YouTube-style walkthrough from this!